akbaritabar/bibliometric_data_for_demographic_research/Readme.md

         - Author/organisation name disambiguation
         - Gender identification
         - Scholarly mobility and movement identification

-           (comment 1: I think detecting missing countries, detecting research disciplines are more necessary pre-processing steps / gender and mobility are perhaps optical steps, not necessary for most research)
+        - Detecting missing countries, assigning scientific disciplines (to papers and at authors level based on publications in their career)
     - Learn about practical applications of bibliometric data in demographic research, including:
-        - Use of some relevant scientometric indicators
+        - Use of some relevant scientometric indicators (N of publications, citations, 3-year citations, FSS)
-        - Calculation and use of demographic indicators (e.g., Crude Migration Intensity, Migration Effectiveness Index and the Aggregate Net Migration Rate)
+        - Calculation and use of demographic indicators (e.g., N and population of active scholars, stock and flows of scholars, academic birth, exiting academia (e.g., mortality and prospects of survival), academic kinship (mentorship ties and supervision, collaboration), Crude Migration Intensity, Migration Effectiveness Index and the Aggregate Net Migration Rate)
         - Network analysis of scientific collaborations
         - Text analysis of bibliometric information

-           (comment 2: I for the second points, all the indicatirs list are all for mobility research, a part of demographic research.
-Is there any common demographic indicator we can list here? )
 5. Structure of workshop (**3 hours 45 minutes**):
     1. Overview of literature on using bibliometric data for demographic research and potential research projects (**30 minutes**)
     2. Panel discussion (**90 minutes**) - invited speakers: